Documentation Guidelines and Procedures for Requesting SSD Authorizations for Academic Accommodation

 Students seeking disability-related accommodations in academic courses should request such adjustments through the Services for Students with Disabilities (SSD) office.

-Students who do not already have valid SSD Authorizations for Academic Accommodations must follow the Preliminary Application and Assessment Procedures before completing an Academic Accommodations Request Form.
+Students who do not already have valid SSD Authorizations for Academic Accommodations must follow the steps below.

-or certified to diagnose and treat your disability(ies).
-Please go to the following links for documentation guidelines relavent to various
+to the following links for documentation guidelines relavent to various disabilities:

-- Traumatic Brain Injury Disability Documentation Guidelines (pdf, 272kb)
+- Traumatic Brain Injury Disability Documentation Guidelines (pdf, 42kb)

 Procedures for Requesting SSD Authorization Letters for Academic Accommodations in specific courses: